Our grading system explained

-Spring arrives early with average temperatures around between 16 and 22°C and is ideal for walking or cycling in the Cote d'Azur, Rhone Valley or foothills of the Pyrenees.
+Spring arrives early with average temperatures around between 16 and 22°C and is ideal for walking or trekking.
 July and August are months of strong sun and intense heat.
 The average minimum temperatures, already high, vary between 13 and 15°C in the mornings.
 Over the course of the day, temperatures can rise to between 26°C and 28°C, but at night the air cools and has a wonderfully pleasant feel.
 Autumn is often blessed with a gentle Indian summer characterised by warm days with clear blue skies.
 In the beautiful September light, the maximum temperatures rise to between 21°C and 25°C. They remain very mild in October, with average maximums varying between 16 and 19°C.

 In the French Alps, the peak summer months of late June to early September are the premium time to go walking or trekking or to tackle a trekking peak.
 For this period of time, the snow has receded from the valleys and lower slopes making the walking trails fully accessible.
 Verdant Alpine meadows bloom with colourful wildflowers and the snowcapped peaks make a stunning backdrop.
 Higher temperatures, less rain and gentler winds also make this a more pleasant time to enjoy the mountain environment.
 However, as with any mountain region, weather is always more unpredictable and it is always best to come prepared for any eventuality.